jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 (It should be noted that there's a subtle difference between sum types and tagged union types: the former is done by a type constructor which has its own type (something like `Type -> Type -> Type : Type 1`), while a tagged union is defined using the `|` syntax in Lean.
 With the sum type constructor, $(A + B) + C \neq A + (B + C)$, and we only have an isomorphism between the two.
 With tagged union we can define $A + B + C$.
 An optional type is similarly not a sum type as it can't be built by the sum type constructor but can only be built by `|`.)

+Another remark is, expressions constructed using different constructors are not equal to each other.
+This is built-in by the pattern matching construct: terms constructed by different constructors can only be dealt with in different branches, and from the fact it can be proven that the terms are not equal.

 ## Functions and termination